renandcr/watch-store-design/README.md

 ## 💻 Quick start

 To run a project in React, you will need to have [node.js](https://nodejs.org/en/) installed on your machine.
-In addition, you will also need a good code editor.
-My suggestion is the [Visual Studio Code](https://code.visualstudio.com/).
+In addition, you will also need a good code editor, my suggestion is the [Visual Studio Code](https://code.visualstudio.com/).

 Clone the remote repository on your machine:

 ```
-git@github.com:renandcr/watch-store-design.git
+git clone git@github.com:renandcr/watch-store-design.git
 ```

 <br>